mariohernandez/mariohernandezio/src/blog/vitejs.md

 </span>
 {% endraw %}

-As our environment grows we will have components inside those folders, for now, download the following pre-built components:
+As our environment grows we will have components inside those folders, for now, download the following pre-built components so we have something to test our environment with:

 * **01-atoms/button & title** [Download](https://github.com/mariohernandez/storybook/tree/variations/src/components/01-atoms){target=_blank rel=noopener}
 * **02-molecules/card** [Download](https://github.com/mariohernandez/storybook/tree/variations/src/components/01-molecules){target=_blank rel=noopener}